lzh-mb-mod/EnhancedBattleTest/README.md

 ## Contact with me:
 * Please mail to: lizhenhuan1019@qq.com

-* This mod is originated from mod "Battle Test" which is written by "Modbed", who does not maintain "Battle Test" anymore.
+* This mod is originated from mod "Battle Test" written by "Modbed", who does not maintain "Battle Test" anymore.

   Way to contact him: